 In conjunction with two other hospitals, the Hospital is a member of West GTA Healthcare Shared Services Corporation, operating as Shared Services West (SSW).
 SSW is a not-for profit corporation, administered by a ten-member board including four voting members from the Hospital and four from the other member hospitals.
-During the year, the Hospital paid membership fees and capital contributions to SSW in the amount of \$4,797 (2015 - \$5,227).
+During the year, the Hospital paid membership fees to SSW in the amount of \$4,953 (2016 - \$4,797).
 SSW provides purchasing, contract management and logistics services for the Hospital.
-On behalf of SSW, the Hospital in prior years provided a guarantee of 51% of a \$2,500 credit facility.
-This credit facility is no longer in place.
-(As at March 31, 2015, the outstanding balance on this credit facility was \$73).
-There is no balance outstanding.
-During the year, the Hospital provided employee health and safety advisory services to SSW and charged \$12 (2015 - \$12) for its services.
+During the year, the Hospital provided employee health and safety advisory services to SSW and charged \$12 (2016 - \$12) as well as \$252 (2016 - \$nil) for its project support services.

-11 Contingencies, commitments and guarantees
+10 Contingencies, commitments and guarantees

-The Hospital is named in lawsuits from time to time.
-With respect to claims as at March 31, 2016, management believes the Hospital has valid defenses and appropriate insurance coverage in place.
-In the event any claims are successful, management believes that such claims are not expected to have a material effect on the Hospital's financial position.

-The Hospital is a member of HIROC and, therefore, has an economic interest in HIROC.
+- a) The Hospital is named in lawsuits from time to time.
+With respect to claims as at March 31, 2017, management believes the Hospital has valid defences and appropriate insurance coverage in place.
+In the event any claims are successful, management believes that such claims are not expected to have a material effect on the Hospital's financial position. - b) The Hospital is a member of HIROC and, therefore, has an economic interest in HIROC.
 HIROC is a pooling of the liability insurance risks of its members.
 All members of the pool pay annual premiums, which are actuarially determined.
 All members are subject to reassessment for losses, if any, experienced by the pool for the years in which they are members and these losses could be material.
-No reassessments have been made to March 31, 2016.
+No reassessments have been made to March 31, 2017.